vmware/vic-product/docs/user_doc/vic_vsphere_admin/ts_ui_not_appearing.md

-# vSphere Integrated Containers Plug-In Does Not Appear #
+# vSphere Integrated Containers Plug-Ins Not Deploying Correctly #

-After you have installed either of the HTML5 or Flex-based plug-ins for vSphere Integrated Containers, the plug-ins do not appear in the HTML5 vSphere Client or the Flex-based vSphere Web Client.
+After you have installed the plug-ins for vSphere Integrated Containers, the HTML5 vSphere Client plug-in appears but is empty, or the plug-ins do not appear at all in one or both of the HTML5 vSphere Client or the Flex-based vSphere Web Client.

 ## Problem ##

+The UI plug-in installer reported success, but you experience one of the following problems:

+- The HTML5 plug-in appears in the vSphere Client, but the vSphere Integrated Containers Summary, Virtual Container Hosts, and Containers tabs are empty.
-The UI plug-in installer reported success, but the plug-ins do not appear in the client.
-Logging out of the client and logging back in again does not resolve the issue.
+- The plug-ins do not appear in the client at all.

+Logging out of the client and logging back in again does not resolve the problem.

-## Cause ##
+## Causes ##

+If the vSphere Integrated Containers plug-in appears in the HTML5 client but the tabs are empty, you are not running the correct version of vCenter Server 6.5.0.
+The vSphere Integrated Containers HTML5 plug-in requires vCenter Server 6.5.0d or later.

+If the plug-ins do not appear at all:

-- If a previous attempt at installing the vSphere Integrated Containers plug-ins failed, the failed installation state is retained in the client cache.
+- A previous attempt at installing the vSphere Integrated Containers plug-ins failed, and the failed installation state was retained in the client cache.
 - You installed a new version of the vSphere Integrated Containers plug-ins that has the same version number as the previous version, for example a hot patch.

-## Solution ##
+## Solutions ##

-Restart the client service.
+If the vSphere Integrated Containers plug-in appears in the HTML5 client but the tabs are empty, upgrade vCenter Server to version 6.5.0d or later.

+If the plug-ins do not appear at all, restart the vSphere Client services.

 ### Restart the HTML5 Client on vCenter Server on Windows ###